nebelorz/dura-vault-scraper/README.md

 ## 🧠 FAQ

-**What happens if I change data in temp_highscore_snapshots and recalculate the top 25?**
+**What happens if I change data in temp_highscore_snapshots and recalculate the top gainers?**

-Existing records in highscore_top25 for the same day, section, and character are not overwritten.
+Existing records in highscore_top for the same day, section, and character are not overwritten.
 If you want to update, you must manually delete those records first.

 **Why are there fields like gain_rank?**